Hammer Projects: Max Hooper Schneider

 Hammer Projects: Max Hooper Schneider is organized by Ali Subotnick, adjunct curator, with Vanessa Arizmendi, curatorial assistant.

 Max Hooper Schneider (b.
-1982, Los Angeles; lives in Los Angeles) has had solo exhibitions at Jenny’s, Los Angeles (2018 and 2014); High Art, Paris (2015); Kayne Griffin Corcoran (2015); and Vavassori, Milan (2013).
-His work has been featured in group shows, including Give Up the Ghost, Baltic Triennial 13, Contemporary Art Centre, Vilnius (2018); Mutations, High Line, New York (2017–18); The Garden: End of Times, Beginning of Times, ARoS Triennial, ARoS Aarhus Art Museum, Denmark (2017); The New Normal, Ullens Center for Contemporary Art, Beijing (2017); Mongolia 360°: Second Land Art Biennial (2012); and Streams of Warm Impermanence, David Roberts Art Foundation, London (2016).
-Schneider received his master’s degree in landscape architecture from the Harvard Graduate School of Design (2011) and his BA in design and architecture studies and biology from New York University (2005).
-He also studied social science at the University of Chicago, entomology at the University of Hawaii, chemistry at Hunter College in New York, and marine biology at Santa Monica College.
-Schneider is the recipient of the 2017 BMW Art Journey Prize.
+1982, Los Angeles) has had solo exhibitions at Jenny’s, Los Angeles (2018 and 2014); High Art, Paris (2015); and Kayne Griffin Corcoran, Los Angeles (2015).
+His work has been featured in international group exhibitions such as the 16th Istanbul Biennial (2019); Creatures, Contemporary Arts Center, Cincinnati (2019); Give Up the Ghost, Baltic Triennial 13, Contemporary Art Centre, Vilnius (2018); Mutations, High Line, New York (2017–18); The Garden, ARoS Triennial, Aarhus, Denmark (2017); The New Normal, Ullens Center for Contemporary Art, Beijing (2017); Preservation, Marjorie Barrick Museum of Art, Las Vegas (2017); High Anxiety, Rubell Family Collection, Miami (2016); Retour sur Mulholland Drive, La Panacée, Montpellier, France (2016); Streams of Warm Impermanence, David Roberts Art Foundation, London (2016); Theories of Forgetting, Gagosian Gallery, Beverly Hills, CA (2015); and the Mongolia Land Art Biennial (2014 and 2012).
+Hooper Schneider received his master’s degree in landscape architecture from Harvard’s Graduate School of Design (2011) and his BA in design and architecture studies and biology from New York University (2005).
+In addition, he studied social science at the University of Chicago, entomology at the University of Hawaii, and marine biology at Santa Monica College.
+Hooper Schneider was selected for the fourth BMW Art Journey (2016) and will board the R/V Falkor, the Schmidt Ocean Institute’s oceanographic research vessel, in 2020.
+He lives and works in Los Angeles.

 Hammer Projects is presented in memory of Tom Slaughter and with support from the Horace W. Goldsmith Foundation.